If you made it this far you must be really, really bored. What is this exactly? A random dump of projects with some honest commentary.

 Remember Zune?
 That's ok, no one does.
 Zune was the weirdest place I've ever worked.
 The only feedback I would get is "make it cooler".
 Um, ok.
 Thanks bro.

-The creative director said, "I don't know, just use these colors and do something with this".
-Dude, GREAT direction, got it.
+The creative director said, "I don't know, just use these colors and do something for the holidays that is abstract" Ok...ummm ok.
+How about this?
+"It's not very cool but, ok".

 This was a HUGE deal.
 I was hired as the Creative Director and designer for the first non-coffee product in grocery.
-Starbucks Hot Cocoa had been around but usually as a promo thing for the holidays.
-This was the concept that was approved and on press until someone high up the chain said 'WAIT STOP THE PRESSES!" (for real).
+Starbucks Hot Cocoa was around but usually as a promo thing for the holidays.
+This was the concept that was approved and on press until the VP said 'WAIT STOP THE PRESSES!" (for real).
 This person was uncomfortable with illustration (huh?) so I had to pull something out of my ass in less than a week (see next photo).

 I got to illustrate the inspiration behind the entrepreneurs Microsoft funded a few years back for an Instagram campaign.
 It was a feel good time.